Couple looking at tax documents

 Definition of earned income

-• Any income where federal income taxes are withheld on a W-2
+• W-2 jobs where federal taxes are withheld

-• Gig or freelance work where the employer does not withhold taxes, such as:
+• Gig or freelance work where taxes aren’t withheld, like:

 • Pet sitting or dog walking